TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   complex128
 -   Byte
     -   byte (alias of uint8)
+        -   Use '' for literal.
 -   Rune
     -   rune (alias of int32, representing a Unicode code point)
+        -   Use '' for literal.

 ### Variable type conversion